star219/bear49193/README.md

 <p>
 I am a dedicated, professional, and hard-working web developer with freelance experience in building professional websites.
+Also a data-oriented Artificial Intelligence Engineer, fluent in C++ and Python, with a problem-solving attitude, an introspective attitude to projects, and a solid understanding of banking industry requirements.
 I am experienced in technologies like HTML, CSS, Next.js, React.js, Node, MongoDB and multiple others.
 </p>